PaulKinlan/paul.kinlan.me/content/en/2011-04-02-the-skinny-on-leviroute-js-routing-framework.markdown

  *  is quick and easy to use;
  *  listened for changes in the URL fragment;
  *  worked with HTML5 History APIs;
- *  worked on browsers that don&rsquo;t support any of these features;
+ *  worked on browsers that don't support any of these features;
- *  and most importantly doesn&rsquo;t try to do anything else.</p>
+ *  and most importantly doesn't try to do anything else.</p>

 <p>Thus LeviRoutes was born.
 It came about because I am working on a project
 that uses NodeJS with the Express framework, and the URL handling is very